BinauralMeet/binaural-meet/docs/sharedContents.md

 # Protocol for Shared contents

 ### Specification
 - Each participant can share new contents.
-  - Contents has id, type, text (URL), pose, size and timestamp properties.
+  - Contents has id, type, text (URL), pose, size, name and owner_name properties.

+- Way to sync
+  - Via Jitsi
+    - Each participant's property has contents.
+    - When leave, the contents are owned by the next participant.
+    - When update, the packet will sent to the owner.
+  - Via relay
+    - Contents are owned by relayServer and properties are not used.
+    - Relayserver does not distinguish owners.
+    - When update, packet will update the content on the server and relayed.

 ```tsx
 class MapObject{